 We use passwords to prove our identity when using websites.
-The best practice for a password is to have a combination of letters (small and in caps), number and characters.
+The best practice for a password is to have a combination of letters (small and in caps), numbers, and characters.

 A strong password can prevent hackers from cracking the code and are very unlikely to be guessed.

 It is also recommended to change passwords every 90 days.
 It can be a hassle, but it’s worth the effort.

 Every consumer has a different preference.
 However, the customer should be the top priority.

 Online businesses having a self-service nature lack delivery customized service.
 E-commerce can not offer a personal selling experience to customers through a device.

 However, the growth of AI( Artificial Intelligence) has helped in tackling some parts of it.